 Salt River Canyon West Wall (Grouper Grotto)

 Salt River Canyon’s West Wall is the most requested boat dive on St. Croix.
 The West Wall is also known as ‘The Pinnacles’ due to the geological formations believed to have been formed by an ancient, above ground waterfall.
 These formations offer a maze of swim-throughs, cuts, ledges, overhangs, recesses and sand chutes to be explored.
-At this site you will likely see rays gliding around the coral pinnacles, while schools of creole wrasse, black durgeon, and squirrelfish can be found under ledges and swimming off the edge of The Wall.
-As you descend, you will find jacks, large groupers, permits, barracudas, as well as large pelagic sea life such as sharks.
+At this site you will likely see rays gliding around the coral pinnacles, while schools of reef fish can be found under ledges and swimming off the edge of The Wall.
 While there is a seeming endless amount of fish to see, don’t overlook the geological formations of the canyon itself.
 There are few dive sites in the world that offer the unique topography you can find here on the West Wall.